 of Stampede's overall floating point throughput, are provided by Xeon Phi coprocessors installed within the compute nodes.

-This module describes the MIC architecture behind the Xeon Phi, its performance characteristics, how and when to run code on the coprocessors
+This module describes the MIC architecture behind the Xeon Phi, its performance characteristics, and how and when to run code on Stampede's

-available within Stampede in order to best take advantage of the resources available.
+coprocessors in order to take best advantage of the available resources.